jacekbch/snake-multiplayer/README.md

 ```

 You can also use the following command to automate all these previous ones
-(projects will be rebuild whenever a change will be made to any file):
+(project will be rebuild whenever a change will be made to any file):

 ```
 gulp watch